 While I was setting up and throughout the workshop, I was offered beverages.
 If you asked for a glass of orange juice, they brought two.
 The staff checked in throughout the day.
 Before you could even think of it, the staff was in to draw the blinds to ensure that the meeting room remained cool and comfortable after the afternoon sun came through the windows.

-Magical Moments with A National Treasure
+Magical Moments with A National Treasure: Amitabh Bachchan

 On the last day of my workshop, the ladies arrived in beautiful saris as if they were going to a party.
 (I thought it was because they were going to miss me. ) I noticed something puzzling and I addressed it with the group.

 “Up until today, everyone has been punctual.
 Today, the gentlemen are on time but the ladies are consistently late from tea breaks.”
 Amitabh Bachchan, who is a national treasure, was shooting a TV commercial at the hotel.
 The ladies were watching the shoot during their breaks and losing track of time.
-I had seen Amitabh Bachchan in movies and the Indian version of

 A hotel manager took me on set to meet him.
 He was most gracious, humble, and accommodating.
 I thanked him for honouring me with an introduction.
 I then said “But you sir, are giving me unfair competition for the attention of these ladies.
 How can I compete with a national treasure?”
 We both laughed.
 I wish that I had taken my camera.